Here is what’s going on in your outdoor recreation

 SOLDIER HOLLOW GOLF COURSE

 Soldier Hollow’s Silver and Gold courses are open for play.
 Rates are $50 for 18 holes with a cart on the Gold Course and $45 for the same on the Silver Course.
-For more information, call 435-654-7442 or visit this website.
+For more information, call 435-654-7442 or visit Soldier Hollow’s website.

 WASATCH MOUNTAIN GOLF COURSE